Board of Directors

 Dr. Kristen Albert, President, Turning Points LLC

 Kris is a leadership and life coach and brings expertise in education, leadership, strategic planning and board development to the Edible Classroom board.
 Among her favorite things are helping others to rise to their full awesome potential, reading (mainly non-fiction), playing her French horn, spending time in the outdoors, and being around kind people.
 She is excited to serve on the board of the Edible classroom and looks forward to helping the board grow from startup to a vital part of our community!
-She grew up in Lancaster County (East Petersburg to be exact) and lives in East Hempfield Township with her awesome husband Doug and their temperamental cat Watson.
+She grew up in Lancaster County and lives in East Hempfield Township with her husband Doug and their temperamental cat, Watson.

 Lori Noyes, Teacher